 Now you know more about your usual breathing pattern.
 In order to be certain, you can ask other people to observe how you breathe when you are not aware of your breathing (e.g., during sleep, while reading, studying, etc.).

-Learn how to stop chest breathing
+Learn how to stop upper thoracic breathing

 This video clip (Chest Breathing in Modern People) explains why modern people are chest breathers:

 Castro M. Control of breathing.
 In: Physiology, Berne RM, Levy MN (editors), 4th edition, Mosby, St. Louis, 1998.

 Ganong WF, Review of medical physiology, 15th ed., 1995, Prentice Hall Int., London.

 Shields JW, MD, Lymph, lymph glands, and homeostasis, Lymphology, Dec.
 1992, 25, 4: 147.

 West JB.
 Respiratory physiology: the essentials.
 6th ed.
 Philadelphia: Lippincott, Williams and Wilkins; 2000.

 New breathing students with terminal conditions (end-stage disease) are accepted on CureEndStageDisease.com with Dr. Artour's Triple Guarantee.

 You can leave your grammatically correct feedback and/or comment on the most relevant page.
 It may be below.
 Thanks.